 Environmental earth sciences stream:

-Students completing the extended major in environmental science are eligible to take Honours in the School of Biological Sciences or the School of Earth, Atmosphere and Environment, both of which offer programs in the field of environmental science.
-Entry to honours requires 24 points of relevant level 3 units, of which normally 18 points are from the units listed above.
+Students completing the extended major in environmental science are eligible to take honours in the School of Biological Sciences or the School of Earth, Atmosphere and Environment, both of which offer programs in the field of environmental science.
+Entry to honours requires successful completion of 24 points of relevant level 3 units, of which normally 18 points are from the units listed above.

 Refer to S3701 Bachelor of Science (Honours) for full details.